Juan Cruz Real: Managerial career

 Cruz Real was named the manager for Deportes Tolima in 2023.
 In 2024, he returned to Argentina to be named the manager of Club Atlético Belgrano.
 After nine months with Belgrano, it was mutually decided to relieve him.

+In December 2025, Real was appointed as manager of Universidad de Concepción in the Chilean Primera División.
+He left them in March 2026.

+In April 2026 he was appointed as manager of the Nicaragua national team.